-Dia de Los Muertos was born from mestizaje, a unique mix of Native and Spanish Catholic traditions.
+Dia de Los Muertos was born from mestizaje, or the process through which a culture or cultural practice is born from the practice of two or more other cultures or cultural practices.
+For instance, the European practice of Christmas is a unique mix of the Catholic tradition of The Feast of the Nativity and the pagan rituals related to Saturnalia, a celebration of winter solstice.
+Similarly, Dia de Los Muertos, is a unique mix of Native and Spanish Catholic traditions.
 Not believing in a distinct separation between the worlds of the living and the dead, MesoAmerican peoples often buried their dead under their homes in open graves and visited them frequently with offerings.
 The Aztecs, in particular, would leave food for dead relatives, burn incense in their honor, and make ofrendas or offerings.

 Upon the Spanish arrival, Catholicism slowly influenced these traditions.
 For instance, the Spanish encouraged the Natives to honor their dead with these unique rituals on All Saint’s Day and All Soul’s Day (Nov.
 1st and 2nd).
 The Danza Macabra, or Dance of Death, common in Spanish religious art, where a skeleton, symbolizing death, dances with people, was integrated with skulls, the Native representation of the dead, to create unique, Mexican art.